Jolly Jordan Celebrations I Enjoyed

 I attended Catholic school all through my grade years.
 The nuns were always so determined to find out who would join them in their choirs, and I surprised everyone by volunteering myself one year, even though there are usually final cuts made after tryouts.

-The holiday celebrations always excited me
+The holiday celebrations always excited me.

 Did you know that Santa Didn’t Have a Sleigh In Jordan?

 My mom would make secret arrangements with Santa to drop off some wrapped gifts for a fee.
 Then, Santa would deliver them to our house on Christmas night.
-I didn’t know the old tale that Santa uses sleighs and reindeer to deliver gifts until I moved to the United States at the age of 17.
+I didn’t know the old tale that Santa uses sleighs and reindeer to deliver gifts until I moved to the United States at 17.
 Our Santa in Jordan always used a car!

 We Did a Lot on Holidays in Jordan.

 Christmas in Arabic is called Eid AL Milad Al Majeed.
 We attend mass earlier in the evening on Christmas Eve, around 5:00 PM, and we are home by 7:00 PM.
 My mom prepared all the good food, usually only maza like tabbouleh, hummus, kebab, and sfeeha, along with a bottle of delicious, sweet wine.
-We would have a festive lunch of warak enab with stuffed zucchini and lamb is a big meal to cook!
+We would have a festive lunch of warak enab with stuffed zucchini and lamb, which is a big meal to cook!
 It’s served with yogurt sauce on the side.
-Sometimes we would make extra roasted chicken with sumac.
+Sometimes we would like extra roasted chicken with sumac.

 There were two must-haves at Christmas: roasted chestnuts and kenafah for dessert.